-There will be additional exposure to uveitis and pediatric retina as two physicians also have additional supspeciality experience in the treatment of uveitis and two physicians have supspeciality experience in the treatemnt of pediatric retinal diseases (including ROP).
-Depending on fellow interest, he/she can attend retinaopathy of prematurity (ROP) rounds.
+There will be additional exposure to uveitis and pediatric retina as two physicians also have additional supspecialty experience in the treatment of uveitis and two physicians have supspecialty experience in the treatemnt of pediatric retinal diseases (including ROP).
+Depending on fellow interest, he/she can attend retinopathy of prematurity (ROP) rounds.
 There will be ample opportunity to work with all physicians over the course of the two years to learn a variety of approaches to vitreoretinal diseases.

 o First Year Fellows have the opportunity to attend Mass.
 Eye and Ear Course, Duke Course, ARVO.

 o Second Year Fellows have the opportunity to attend ASRS, AAO, and Fellows Forum.

 o Reimbursement is available for travel if the fellow presents.